T-Goon/3041-Lab-0/README.md

 #### Option2: online
 Testing your Github page online is only possible once you pushed your changes to the *gh-pages* branch.
 Type the following url in your browser:  `username.github.io/lab0/index.html`
-Replace username with your actual Github username and repoName with *lab0*
+Replace username with your actual Github username and repoName with *lab0* **Note**: Sometimes it might take a while for the latest version to refresh and load.
 ![](https://github.com/cs3041-hci-D20/lab0/blob/master/img/image6.gif)

 ## Set up testing environnment